fuzzyTew/spacetracker/README.md

 i basically only made this github account for a couple fun things.

-i wouldn't usually put this project on this account.
+i wouldn't usually put this project on this account. it felt like something wouldn't find it and confusion could spread if i didn't.